Necessary storage is on. Analytics load only after consent. Learn more

 The content is built for legal professionals: confidentiality and privilege, source verification of AI output, AI in casework and the obligations of the EU AI Act itself.
 The training is developed by lawyers and tested at an academic level, with scenarios from legal practice instead of generic office examples.

 Yes.
 Each module ends with an assessment; those who pass receive a certificate.
 More important for the firm: LearnWize records per employee which training was completed, when and with what result.
-That dossier is the evidence Article 4 asks for.
+That dossier shows which measures the firm has taken.

 Article 4 of the EU AI Act has applied since 2 February 2025 to organizations using AI systems, which includes firms using AI in their practice.
 It requires suitable measures for staff AI literacy.
 On top of that, the professional standard weighs in for firms: handling client data with care and safeguarding the quality of the work.